flyingmachine/brave-clojure-web/content/concurrency.md

 * Tool 3: STM
 * Tool 4: core.async

+### Who Cares?

+Why should you bother with any of this?
+The reason is that parallel programming is essential for writing performant applications on modern hardware.
+In recent years CPU designers have focused more on enabling parallel execution than on increasing clock speed.
+This is mostly because increasing clock speed requires exponentially more power, making it impractical.
+You can google "cpu power wall", "cpu memory wall" and "instruction-level parallelism wall" to find out more.
+As those creepy Intel bunnies continue smooshing more and more cores together, it's up to you and me to squueze performance out of them.

+Performance can be measured as both *latency*, or the total amount of time it takes to complete a task, and *throughput*, or the number of tasks a program completes per second.
+Parallelism can improve both, as this diagram shows:

+TODO: diagram serial vs parallel execution of tasks

 ## Concurrency and Parallelism Defined

 Concurrent and parallel programming involves a lot of messy details at